 To restore window's previous size, press WINDOWS KEY+DOWN ARROW KEY or drag the window down a bit with mouse.
 Pressing WINDOWS KEY+DOWN ARROW KEY again minimizes the window.

 If you have multiple monitors, you can move Desktop program windows between them.
 Use WINDOWS KEY+SHIFT+LEFT ARROW KEY to move a window to the left monitor and WINDOWS KEY+SHIFT+RIGHT ARROW KEY to move a window to the right monitor.

 In Windows 8, above instructions work only if you're using Desktop applications.
 All new Modern UI/Metro-style apps can be displayed only side by side, but just two at a time.
 One of these apps always takes about two thirds of screen estate.
-You still cannot snap two windows of the same app (for example, two Internet Explorer windows) side by side.
+You cannot snap two windows of the same app (for example, two Internet Explorer windows) side by side.

 You also need to set screen resolution to at least 1366 x 768 for the following to work.
-If display resolution is lower, only one Windows 8-style app can be shown at a time.
+If display resolution is lower, only one Modern UI/Metro app can be shown at a time.

-In Windows 8 and 8.1, use keyboard shortcut Window Key+Tab to open a list of open Modern UI/Metro apps.
+In Windows 8 and 8.1, use keyboard shortcut Window Key+Tab to open a list of running Windows Store apps.
 Pressing Ctrl+Windows Key+Tab instead makes the menu stick to make selecting somewhat easier.

-Touch screen owners should swipe in from the left edge of screen and immediately drag back a little to the left to reveal the list.
+Touch screen owners should swipe in from the left edge of screen and immediately drag back a little to the left to reveal the full list.

 Now drag an item to the left or right corner of the screen.

 As you can see, even all running Desktop programs change their size to fit in the tight space.

 To set one of the running apps full-screen again, drag the slider all the way to the left or to the right.
-You can also use keyboard shortcut Windows Key+. in Windows 8 to move the smaller app to the right - first time makes the app full-screen, second time moves it to the right corner and gives it about 2/3 of screen space, third time moves it back to the left corner with 1/3 of screen space.
+You can use keyboard shortcut Windows Key+. in Windows 8 to move the smaller app to the right - first time makes the app full-screen, second time moves it to the right corner and gives it about 2/3 of screen space, third time moves it back to the left corner with 1/3 of screen space.
 Keyboard shortcut Windows Key+Shift+. does the same, but cycles to the left.